svandragt/fafi/README.rst

 Things it does:

-* Detects your places database from the Firefox profile folder.
+* Detects your places database from the Firefox profile folder. (support for picking a profile from multiple profiles)
 * Extract main text content from all bookmarks into ``<user_data_dir>/fafi/data.sqlite``.
 * Skips .local and .test domains.
 * Skips pages that are already indexed.